gifale95/NED/README.md

 # Create the NED object
 ned_object = NED(ned_dir)
 ```
-#### 🔹 Synthesize Neural Responses to any Image of Your Choice
+#### 🔹 Generate in silico neural responses to any image of your choice

-Synthesizing neural responses for images involves two steps.
-You first need to load the neural encoding model of your choice using the `get_encoding_model` method.
+Generating in silico neural responses for images involves two steps.
+You first need to load the neural encoding model of your choice using the [`get_encoding_model`][get_encoding_model] method.

 ```python
 """